-More than 150 miles outside of Burundi’s capital, a growing Serge team is laboring in Kibuye to provide clinical care for patients.
-They are also training medical students to be among the next generation of health providers in Central Africa.
+More than 150 miles outside of Burundi’s capital, in Central Africa, a growing Serge missionary team is laboring to provide clinical care for patients.
+They are also training medical students to be among the next generation of health providers.
 The team offers a level of specialty care never previously available in this region of Burundi.

-Dr. Jason Fader is the team’s surgeon.
-He is the sole full-time surgeon for the region.
+Dr. Jason Fader is the team’s surgeon and sole full-time surgeon for the region.
 In a country that the World Bank called the world’s hungriest nation, Dr. Fader is the only surgeon accessible for millions of people.

 “Missionary doctors are this era’s untold humanitarian story,” said Mark Gerson, who underwrites the prize with his wife, Erica.
 “Forsaking every comfort and convenience to bring skilled compassion to the continent’s poor, Dr. Fader and his team are links in a string of unsung heroes across Africa.”

 Commenting about the award, Serge Executive Director Bob Osborne said:

 “We are so incredibly grateful.
 I’ve seen Jason’s work first-hand and the sacrifices he and the team have made to serve among incredible need.
 God sees this team, we see this team, and to have a very informed and credible outside group also recognize and celebrate this work—it’s a cause for great rejoicing.
 The investment that the Gersons are making will overflow to bless future generations.”